paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-053-pay-rates-and-systems.md

 Amendment by Pub.
 L. 94–237 to formerly designated par.
 (95) of this section has been editorially made to formerly designated par.
 (96) of this section relating to the Deputy Director, Office of Drug Abuse Policy, in view of redesignation of par.
 (95) as (96) by Pub.
 L. 94–183 as the probable intent of Congress.

 #### Amendments
+2025—Pub.
+L. 119–60 substituted “Assistant Secretaries of Defense (20).” for “Assistant Secretaries of Defense (19).”

 2022—Pub.
 L. 117–263, § 5304(b)(1)(B), struck out item relating to Special Counsel of the Merit Systems Protection Board.

 Pub.
 L. 117–263, § 901(b)(2), substituted “Assistant Secretaries of Defense (19).” for “Assistant Secretaries of Defense (14).”